cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 `luaL_newstate` creates a new Lua VM instance, `luaL_openlibs` makes the standard library available to code running in this VM, `luaL_dostring` compiles the program given in its second parameter (a C string) to Lua bytecode - probably machine code in the case of LuaJIT! - and then executes it. `lua_close` destroys the VM instance and takes care of cleanup.

 Variables defined in Lua may be accessed from C through an easy-to-use API.
 The programmer can also make C functions and data structures available in Lua.
-A frequently used pattern is to separate the codebase into two parts: a C/C++ part provides a set of lower-level components (like objects of a 3D engine), while the Lua part glues these components together into the desired app.
+A frequently used pattern is to separate the codebase into two parts: a C/C++ part provides a set of low-level components (like objects of a 3D engine), while the Lua part glues these components together into the desired app.

 The application's startup code may look like this:

-1. Load and initialize all lower-level C/C++ components, bind them into the Lua VM
+1. Load and initialize low-level C/C++ components, bind them into the Lua VM
 2. Load and execute a `main()` function implemented in Lua

 In sophisticated systems, the Lua side may open a network socket and listen for connections from the developer.
 Through this socket the programmer can send in Lua code which is instantly compiled and executed in the context of the running app.
 Functions of the app thus may be replaced in real-time - while the app is running - which provides a great environment for experimentation.